MinIO supports server-side and client-side replication of objects between source and destination buckets.

 existing objects have a

 MinIO existing object replication implements functionality similar to AWS: Replicating existing objects between S3 buckets without the overhead of contacting technical support.

 MinIO supports specifying either asynchronous (default) or synchronous replication for a given remote target.

-operation whether or not the replication attempts succeeds.
-While this may
+PUT operation whether or not the replication attempt succeeds.

 This section documents internal replication behavior and is not critical to using or implementing replication.
 This documentation is provided strictly for learning and educational purposes.